 - Currently located in Missouri (Students who have received previous treatment from a Habif psychiatrist and are NOT in Missouri should contact their Habif psychiatrist to discuss treatment options

-If you are a returning psychiatry client, please schedule online using the student portal.
+If you are a returning psychiatry client, please schedule online using the Student Portal.

-Regarding prescriptions, Habif psychiatrists cannot prescribe some medications in some states, due to federal and state laws, even for students meeting the above criteria.
+Regarding prescriptions, Habif psychiatrists cannot prescribe some medications in all states, due to federal and state laws, even for students meeting the above criteria.
 In those cases, you and your Habif provider can discuss the options for treatment.
 Habif psychiatrists do not prescribe medication unless students are current and active patients.

 Contact your Habif psychiatrist through the secure message system of the Student Portal.
 Monitor the secure message system for information and replies to your inquiries.